Image nadja robot, Flickr.

 If your cat appears to be otherwise happy and well with no additional symptoms a wait and see approach may be all that is necessary.
 If however, your cat is still drooling after a day, or if you notice any other symptoms accompanying the drooling, see a veterinarian immediately.

-- Baseline tests: Complete blood count, urinalysis, and biochemical profile.
+- Baseline tests: Biochemical profile, complete blood count, and urinalysis.
 These can provide your veterinarian with a picture of the cat’s overall health.
 If there is a sign of infection, dehydration, and how the organs including the liver and kidneys are functioning.

 - Ultrasound or x-ray: To evaluate the organs (liver, kidneys, pancreas) and look for tumours or a dental abscess.